6 Things to Know About Pine Straw Mulch

 The pine straw covers close to 1.5 square feet per pound, while wood mulch covers about 0.5 square feet per pound.
 That’s one-third the weight per square foot of coverage, or three times the coverage per pound by pine straw!

-2. Pine straw mulch can be sustainable.
+2. Pine needle mulch can be sustainable.

 The pine straw that is sold in stores and landscape supply centers is harvested from timber farms.
-These privately held properties are managed for a diverse set of goals, so measuring the environmental impact of the straw harvest is a complex undertaking that differs from one property to the next.
+These privately held properties are managed for a diverse set of goals, so measuring the environmental impact of the pine straw harvest is a complex undertaking that differs from one property to the next.

 But, homeowners who have loblolly or longleaf pine trees in their own yards can take advantage of fallen needles by reusing them to mulch the landscape, rather than bagging and disposing of them.
 It’s free mulch, and you only have to pick out the cones and sticks.
 This is a more sustainable way to keep the driveway, lawn, and deck clear, while protecting and beautifying landscape beds.